History of Sportsmen’s

 In order to focus more on the wholesale aspect of the business, retail was paired down to one location, Litchfield.
 While at the Litchfield location, the retail store was a great compliment to the thriving wholesale business, carrying everything one might need to play just about any sport.

 When we purchased the building and moved the business to Bantam in 2011, we knew retail needed a face-lift.
 We paired down our team sport offering, realizing we couldn’t compete with the selections offered on-line and in the big box stores, and grew the outdoor lifestyle vision we had for the shop.
-We have been successful and having so much fun with it since.

-Fifteen years ago, we didn’t exactly see ourselves taking over the family business, calling Litchfield home, and raising three daughters.
+Twenty years ago, we didn’t exactly see ourselves taking over the family business, calling Litchfield home, and raising three daughters.
 We both graduated from UMASS, Jay in ’01 with a degree in Sport Management and myself in ’02 with a degree in Apparel Marketing, oddly enough degrees very fitting for what we do now, but that was completely un-intentional!
 After graduation, we spent a great deal of time out west; skiing, hiking, camping and just driving…we loved it.
 We would have been happy to call any one of those towns we happened upon home.

-When the opportunity came for Jay to become involved in the family business, we decided that there was a great deal of possibility that came with that…the business has evolved a great deal in forty-three years, and we will continue to evolve.
+When the opportunity came for Jay to become involved in the family business, we decided that there was a great deal of possibility that came with that…the business has evolved a great deal in forty-seven years, and we will continue to evolve.